Olivia Palermo

 Olivia Palermo (born February 28, 1986) is an American socialite, fashion influencer, entrepreneur, model and television personality.
-Palermo gained celebrity status when she sued socialiterank.com for releasing a letter that was proven to be false.
-It made a news story on New York Magazine on May 4, 2007.

 Early life

-Olivia Palermo was born on February 28, 1986, in New York City and grew up on the Upper East Side and in Greenwich, Connecticut.
-Her father is a real estate developer and her mother is an interior designer.
-She has a younger brother, Grant.
-Palermo attended elementary school at Nightingale-Bamford School in Manhattan and high school at the St. Luke's School in New Canaan, Connecticut.
-She attended the American University of Paris and The New School.
-She is of Italian descent.
-Palermo grew up with a learning disability.
-Palermo interned at Quest magazine.
-Photographer Patrick McMullan spotted her at an auction, then took pictures of her about town.
-Palermo began taking part in the charity event circuit in New York, becoming a member of the Friends Committee of New Yorkers For Children and joining the committee of Operation Smile.
+Olivia Palermo was born on February 28, 1986, in New York City.
+She was raised on the Upper East Side of Manhattan and in Greenwich, Connecticut.
+Her father worked as a real estate developer, and her mother was an interior designer.
+She has one younger brother, Grant.

+Palermo attended the Nightingale-Bamford School in Manhattan for elementary education and St. Luke’s School in New Canaan, Connecticut, for high school.
+She later studied at the American University of Paris and The New School.
+She is of Italian descent and has a learning disability.

+Early in her career, Palermo interned at Quest magazine.
+She was photographed by Patrick McMullan after being seen at a charity auction and began appearing in social event coverage.
+She became active in New York’s charity scene, joining the Friends Committee of New Yorkers For Children and serving on the committee for Operation Smile.